1. What is secondary (metastatic) breast cancer?

 - Memory problems

-Signs that breast cancer has spread to the skin
+Signs that breast cancer may have spread to the skin

 Symptoms of secondary breast cancer in the skin include: